SaniJasi/popup/README.md

 </div>
 ```
 ### Note:
-It's important to use **id**, since it is required for poup initialization and css modifications.
+It's important to use **id**, since it is required for popup initialization and css modifications.
 That's it!

 It order to toggle popup, you can use such a html markup:
 ```html